AtomSDK/atomsdk-demo-ios/README.md

 **Swift Package Manager**

-Add the AtomSDKAnalytics package dependency (e.g. in Xcode: File → Add Packages..., then add the AtomSDKAnalytics repository).
+Add the AtomSDKAnalytics package dependency (e.g. in Xcode: File → Add Packages..., then add the AtomSDKAnalytics repository with URL: "https://bitbucket.org/purevpn/atomsdkanalytics/src/main/").
 Ensure AtomSDK and AtomCore are already added as required by AtomSDKAnalytics.

 #### Integration Steps for Resellers